xelsas/async_webserver_test/README.md

  Simple test creating a webserver using ESPAsyncWebServer (https://github.com/me-no-dev/ESPAsyncWebServer) to control a MAX7219 led matrix with eight 8x8 panels.

  Start with WiFi in access point mode with captive portal if no WiFi connection can be made.
 Once a connection has been made disable the DNS server and start mDNS, and if disconnected just keep trying to reconnect.

+ ToDo:
+ - Add a (physical) reset button to reset the WiFi settings
+ - Store WiFi settings and les matrix text in a struct in flash memory
 ```
 esp32   level convertor   5v   max7219
 --------------------------|-----------